indrajeetghosh/DeCoach/README.md

 Distance-based error learning Framework_Module.ipynb notebook constitutes KNN-based error estimation (DBEL.py) and handcrafted error computing (Errors.py).
 Lastly, you can visualize all the handcrafted errors as pdfs plot.

 **Score Prediction Module:-**
 Scoring_Pipeline.ipynb notebook constitutes the error selection (formula shown in Score Prediction Module) and bivarate correlation analysis on predicted vs handcrafted scores.
 The CNNs-based regressor is defined in Scoring.py file.
-To visualize the predicted vs handcrafted scores, please use volin plot funstion in Visualization.ipynb notebook.
+To visualize the predicted vs handcrafted scores, please use violin plot function in Visualization.ipynb notebook.

 **Additional:-**
 Provided t-SNE plot function to visualize the learned features representation and raw feature representation 2D space.